GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Preliminary

 \subsection{B-Spline Interpolation}

 A $k$-order B-spline consists of several polynomial segments of degree $k-1$ with at most $C^{k-2}$ continuity~\citep{patrikalakis2002shape}.
-Due to its continuity property, it effectively eliminates discontinuities in velocity, acceleration, and position.
-Moreover, in multi-sensor systems such as ours, especially for legged robots where gait patterns introduce high-frequency noise, the continuous-time representation eliminates the need for explicit time synchronization between sensors and acts as a low-pass filter, alleviating spike artifacts in discrete-time alternatives.
+This continuous-time spline representation allows evaluating the state at arbitrary timestamps via smooth interpolation, which is particularly useful for fusing asynchronous sensors and reduces the need for explicit sensor-to-sensor time synchronization by enabling direct evaluation at each measurement time.
+Moreover, for legged robots where gait patterns introduce high-frequency noise, the smoothness of the spline acts as a low-pass filter, alleviating spike artifacts often observed in discrete-time alternatives.

 Leveraging these advantages, we parameterize continuous-time trajectories of ego-centric velocity $\mathbf{v}(t) \in \mathbb{R}^{3}$ and rotation $\mathbf{R}(t) \in \mathrm{SO}(3)$ using third-order ($k$=3) uniform cumulative B-splines, each consisting of second-degree polynomial segments.
+Due to the continuity property, discontinuities in velocity and acceleration are effectively eliminated.
 This cumulative B-spline formulation offers $O(k)$ computational complexity in temporal derivatives, making it well suited for real-time odometry~\citep{sommer2020efficient}.

 At a given time $t \in [t_i, t_{i+1})$, the velocity $\mathbf{{v}}(t)$ depends exclusively on $k$ control points due to the local support property of B-splines, and its representation in matrix form is as follows: